Future instability of FLRW fluid solutions for linear equations of state $p=K\rho$ with $1/3 <K<1$: Numerical Results

 \subsection{Numerical Behaviour}

 We now examine the behaviour of numerical solutions of \eqref{eqn:EinsteinEuler1}-\eqref{eqn:EinsteinEuler2} with initial data of the form \eqref{eqn:numericalID}.
-From our numerical simulations, we observe that the asymptotic behaviour of the fluid variables and the density contrast are broadly consistent with what was observed in \cite[\S 3.2]{Marshalloliynyk:2022} in the fixed background spacetime case.
+From our numerical simulations, we observe that the asymptotic behaviour of the fluid variables and the fractional density gradient are broadly consistent with what was observed in \cite[\S 3.2]{Marshalloliynyk:2022} in the fixed background spacetime case.
 More specifically, for the full parameter range $1/3<K<1$ and all choices of the initial data with $a,$ $b,$ $c$, and $d$ sufficiently small, we observe that all the gravitational and fluid variables, with the exception of $\rhot$, remain bounded.
 It is unclear from our numerical solutions whether $\rhot$ remains bounded at timelike infinity.
 On the other hand, the spatial derivative of the density, $\del_{\theta}\rhot$, always develops steep gradients at finitely many points and becomes unbounded as $\tau\searrow 0$ for all $K\in(1/3,1)$, shown in Figure \ref{fig:Dxrhoplots}, indicating that the system is unstable.

-In turn, this means the density contrast, which is a measure of deviation from spatial homogeneity, also forms steep gradients and becomes unbounded as $\tau\searrow 0$, where we note $\tau=0$ corresponds to future timelike infinity.
-We present plots of the density contrast in Section~\ref{sec:density_contrast}.
+In turn, this means the fractional density gradient, which is a measure of deviation from spatial homogeneity, also forms steep gradients and becomes unbounded as $\tau\searrow 0$, where we note $\tau=0$ corresponds to future timelike infinity.
+We present plots of the fractional density gradient in Section~\ref{sec:density_contrast}.